josbeir/cakephp-docs-md/docs/en/console-commands/commands.md

 `stderr`.
 Files can be created with overwrite confirmation with `Cake\Console\ConsoleIo::createFile()`.  [command-helpers](/en/console-commands/input-output.md#command-helpers) provide 'macros' for output generation.
-See the [Command Input/Output](/en/console-commands/input-output.md) section for more information.
+See the [console-commands/input-output](/en/console-commands/input-output.md) section for more information.

 ## Using Models in Commands